djbieber/stratifyd-user-guide/docs/source/analysis.rst

 Widget-level filters will override all other filters for that widget.

-To apply a widget-level filter, you can either click on the funnel icon in the widget settings menu from your dashboard view, or you can apply a filter from the :doc:widgeteditor in the Options tab.
+To apply a widget-level filter, you can either click on the funnel icon in the widget settings menu from your dashboard view, or you can apply a filter from the :doc:`widgeteditor` in the Options tab.

 .. figure:: filterwidget.png